Several fitness functions and entanglement gates in quantum kernel generation: Abstract

 \section{Abstract}

-Quantum machine learning (QML) represents a promising frontier in the realm of quantum technologies.
+Quantum machine learning (QML) represents a promising frontier in the quantum technologies.
 In this pursuit of quantum advantage, the quantum kernel method for support vector machine has emerged as a powerful approach.
 Entanglement, a fundamental concept in quantum mechanics, assumes a central role in quantum computing.
-In this paper, we study the necessities of entanglement gates in the quantum kernel methods.
-We present several fitness functions for a multi-objective genetic algorithm that simultaneously maximizes classification accuracy while minimizing both the local and non-local gate costs of the quantum feature map's circuit.
-We conduct comparisons with classical classifiers to gain insights into the benefits of employing entanglement gates.
-Surprisingly, our experiments reveal that the optimal configuration of quantum circuits for the quantum kernel method incorporates a proportional number of non-local gates for entanglement, contrary to previous literature where non-local gates were largely suppressed.

-Furthermore, we demonstrate that the separability indexes of data can be effectively leveraged to determine the number of non-local gates required for the quantum support vector machine's feature maps.
-This insight can significantly aid in selecting appropriate parameters, such as the entanglement parameter, in various quantum programming packages like https://qiskit.org/ based on data analysis.
+In this paper, we investigate the optimal number of entanglement gates in the quantum kernel feature maps by a multi-objective genetic algorithm.
+We distinct the fitness functions of genetic algorithm for non-local gates for entanglement and local gates to gain insights into the benefits of employing entanglement gates.
+Our experiments reveal that the optimal configuration of quantum circuits for the quantum kernel method incorporates a proportional number of non-local gates for entanglement.
+The result complements the prior literature on quantum kernel generation where non-local gates were largely suppressed.
+Furthermore, we demonstrate that the separability indexes of data can be leveraged to estimate the number of non-local gates required for the quantum support vector machine's feature maps.
+This insight can be helpful in selecting appropriate parameters, such as the entanglement parameter, in various quantum programming packages like https://qiskit.org/ based on data analysis.
 Our findings offer valuable guidance for enhancing the efficiency and accuracy of quantum machine learning algorithms.

 \keywords{support vector machine; quantum feature map; genetic algorithm; entanglement gate}